How to Attract the Best Volunteers [And Keep Them]

-Volunteers can help with any number of tasks – from administrative tasks and fundraising to program delivery and spreading the word about your nonprofit.
-They are, indeed, the backbone of the nonprofit sector.
+Volunteer recruitment is the process of recruiting the best candidates for volunteer work in your nonprofit organization.
+Volunteer recruitment is very important for nonprofit organizations as they can help with any number of tasks – from administrative tasks and fundraising to program delivery and spreading the word about your nonprofit.

 1.1.
 Volunteer Job Description